 4. Non-surgical 4D Laser Eye Treatment

-Finally, there is another procedure that uses lasers but does not require incision – 4D laser eye treatment.
-Instead of using the laser as a cutting tool, this procedure instead uses lasers to stimulate collagen production underneath the skin.
-This causes the skin on your lower eyelids to tighten and shrink the size of the eye bags.
+Finally, there is another procedure that targets eye bags.
+4D laser eye treatment uses lasers and does not require incision.
+Instead of using the laser as a cutting tool, this procedure employs it to stimulate collagen production underneath the skin.
+This causes the tissue on your lower eyelids to tighten and shrink the size of the bags.
 After this, another laser is used to resurface and adjust the contour of the skin around the eye bags to give it a less wrinkly look.

 The treatment takes less than 40 minutes to finish and is one of the safest.
 There is nearly no bruising and pain, and almost no downtime.
 In fact, a lot of patients have reported that they resumed normal activities immediately after the manipulation.
 High intensity focused ultrasound (HIFU) treatment may be followed after this to further tighten the skin.
 It can also give your lower eyelids a firmer and less puffy appearance.
 For better results, the doctor may suggest that you undergo 2 to 3 sessions of 4D laser eye treatment.

 This non-surgical option is suitable for small- to medium-sized eye bags and dark circles.
 Patients of any age can undergo it as long as they are allowed by the doctor after a consultation.

 The price runs between $900 and $1,100 per session.

 Thanks to scientific research, much safer and better procedures may be developed in time.
 For now, however, these four treatments are your best options on how to remove your eye bags.
 No matter what, choose a doctor you trust and listen to his/her advice.